NovaScribe is rebranding to VexaScribe. Read the announcement

 Both offer high accuracy on clear studio audio with speaker detection and export formats.

-Recommendations based on our February 2026 testing and feature analysis.
+Recommendations based on our testing and feature analysis, last reviewed May 2026.
 Your needs may vary.

 How to Improve Your Transcription Accuracy